awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-limits.md

 ## API Throttling<a name="api-throttling-limits"></a>

-The following throttling limits are aggregated per AWS account, *across all [Amazon MQ APIs](http://docs.aws.amazon.com/amazon-mq/latest/api-reference/)* to maintain service bandwidth\.
+The following throttling limits are aggregated per AWS account, *across all Amazon MQ APIs* to maintain service bandwidth\.
+For more information on Amazon MQ APIs, see the *[Amazon MQ REST API Reference](http://docs.aws.amazon.com/amazon-mq/latest/api-reference/)*\.

-**Note**
+**Important**
-These limits don't apply to ActiveMQ messaging APIs\.
+These limits don't apply to ActiveMQ broker messaging APIs\.
+For example, Amazon MQ doesn't throttle the sending or receiving of messages\.

 | Bucket Size | Refill Rate per Second |